dwhiffing/fury/content/aar/nf/nf1_jr/body.md

 these end up falling short for no effect, but more Migs are coming on.
 Just when it seems things are going to get ugly for this pair, the Russian fighters begin turning back, reducing power, and heading for home.
-The short-legged Fulcrums are going Bingo fuel\!
+The short-legged Fulcrums are going Bingo fuel!
 After a few more minutes of running, my northern CAP slows and begins circling over the Cape, though their cannons are the only weapons remaining.
-Just in time, too\!
+Just in time, too!
 A flight of four Su-24Ms are heading for the Radar station at the North Cape, and the Mig-29s are all heading home, leaving them naked.
 The AWACs vectors these hard-worked F-16s back southwest and onto the tails of the Soviet fighter-bombers.
 Complicating factors further for